sonic-net/DASH/documentation/general/design/dash-holistic-view.md

   view of other/neighboring switches in the infrastructure).

 > [!NOTE]
-> Each DPU shall have an instance of SONiC NOS that exposes the gNMI APIs to the SDN controller.
+> Each DPU shall have an instance of SONiC DASH OS that exposes the gNMI APIs to the SDN controller.

 ### SONiC app containers